Lite SDK (Payment)

 Use only one method to enroll a card.
 To enroll alternative payment methods, see the Lite SDK (Enrollment) page.

+You should only use one option to enroll a card.
 To enroll alternative payment methods, see the Lite SDK (Enrollment) page.

 After enrolling in a payment method, you can use the vaulted token to perform payments.
 To access information about the payment methods enrolled by each user, you can use one of the following endpoints: